2015 Building Code Proposals

 This is how lobbying can be a double edged sword.
 Both sides have to

-be represented and a healthy transparent debate needs to be had.
+be represented and a healthy transparent debate needs to take place.
 The

-needs of safety and design choice and freedom for the market needs to be
+need for safety and design choice and freedom for the market must be

 first and foremost.